Uber and Lyft Negligence Lawyer

 Is it possible to sue Uber or Lyft after an accident?

 Living in Los Angeles, CA, and getting a positive recovery from Uber or Lyft’s insurance company may be the right option for you.
 Consider going directly to the rideshare company, rather than dealing with it outside – with the actual rideshare driver.
 Since Uber and Lyft drivers are technically independent contractors and not employees, it could potentially be difficult to hold the company responsible for their actions.
 This is precisely why you would need an experienced rideshare accident attorney to help you through this.

-When your driver was at fault: For whatever reason, if your California Uber or Lyft driver has any type of commercial insurance or even their own personal auto insurance that covers these type of ride-sharing accidents, your California Uber or Lyft driver’s coverage will go towards your injuries, in the event that there are any.
+When your driver was at fault: For whatever reason, if your Uber or Lyft driver has any type of commercial insurance or even their own personal auto insurance that covers these type of ride-sharing accidents, your Uber or Lyft driver’s coverage will go towards your injuries, in the event that there are any.
 The problem is, most don’t have these types of provisions (coverage).
-To take this a step further, your California Uber or Lyft driver’s own car insurance most likely has a “business use exception,” which states that damages for any injuries involved from an accident which occur while your California Uber or Lyft driver is working will not be covered.
+To take this a step further, your Uber or Lyft driver’s own car insurance most likely has a “business use exception,” which states that damages for any injuries involved from an accident that occurs while your Uber or Lyft driver is working will not be covered.
 Your driver also most likely won’t have enough funds stored away to make up for your losses, if you decide to go to court.
 Just going down that path will waste both your time and theirs.

-When the other driver was at fault: If the California Uber or Lyft driver was not at fault, but rather the other driver, then what you would be able to do is attempt to take their insurance to court or mediation.
+When the other driver was at fault: If the Uber or Lyft driver was not at fault, but rather the other driver, then what you would be able to do is attempt to take their insurance to court or mediation.
 The process could be daunting, and without an experienced attorney, you may not be able to recover the damages you are owed.